 This is an Italian classic with the added goodness of spinach and mushrooms.
 In fact, it’s such a “forgiving” recipe, you can throw all sorts of extra veggies in there and it still simmers to a wonderful sauce!
 I have added fresh zucchini, carrots, and even thinly sliced butternut squash on occasion, and sure enough…delicious!
 I use a store-bought simple tomato marinara sauce, so that’s one less thing to fuss about.
 You can of course make your marinara sauce from scratch but I find that as long as whatever brand you use has no added sugar and has those few simple ingredients you would expect in a wholesome marinara sauce (tomatoes, extra virgin olive oil, fresh basil, onion, garlic and salt), you’ll be all set and can save yourself the time and hassle!
-The beans make it a complete meal, filled with protein and fiber so that’s particularly handy when you don’t have time to fuss.
 I like to serve it over whole wheat pasta (here is one I like).
 It’s all there in one pot-no extra dishes to wash-I love that!

 Watch me make this recipe here in my kitchen!